Fainting on planes is the most common in-flight medical emergency

 As I sought to understand why these episodes occur, I realized that all my fainting scenarios were identical: a long-haul flight, uncomfortably warm cabin temperature, mid-flight nausea, lurching toward the galley for help, fainting en route, vomiting, confusion.

 My queasiness on the Airbus 340 flight to Munich started early on

 Prior to take-off, the cabin got hot as the plane was de-iced with the ventilation turned off, per regulations.
 Jet fuel fumes circulated in the cabin.
-A few hours later, feeling very ill, I struggled to the aisle and passed out as I neared the galley.
+A few hours later, feeling very ill, I struggled up the aisle, vomited and passed out as I neared the galley.

 Lufthansa cabin staff clearly knew the drill.
-They immediately got me horizontal, elevated my feet and cleaned me up.
+They immediately got me horizontal, elevated my feet, and cleaned me up.
 Soon I had two doctors at my side, an ER specialist administering oxygen, and a GP checking my vitals.
-Monica, the angelic GP, gave me a change of clothes from her own carry-on to replace my vomit-soaked T-shirt and tights.
+Monica, the angelic GP, gave me a change of clothes from her own carry-on to replace my soaked T-shirt and tights.

 “Why does this happen to me?”
 I asked woozily.
 “It’s a vasovagal episode,” said the ER doc.
 “You’ll be fine.”
 He explained a number of factors that contribute to fainting: insufficient oxygen (hypoxia) due to cabin pressure, immobility, a drop in blood pressure and possible dehydration.